BenedictHempel/AI_VoiceTranscription_Autosummary_OpenSource/README.md

 # AI Voice Transcription & Autosummary (Open Source)

 A **small Python script** that utilizes **OpenAI Whisper** for speech-to-text transcription and an **open-source LLM** (like Llama 3.2 or Mistral) for summarizing audio files.
 Works offline, doesn´t require expensive hardware & prevents data leakages.
-Multiple whisper model sizes available, autoload LLM from HuggingFace repo, tuneable to fit resources
+Autoloading of all whisper model sizes & autoloading of LLMs from HuggingFace repo.
+Adaptability: LLM tuneable by model, modelsize & quantization as well as by context window, temperature & repeatition penality to fit all resources and needs.

 ## Features
 - 🎙 **Transcribe** spoken content from an audio file by running whisper locally.